ScottPeer/BuckAWatt/README.md

 # BuckAWatt
-Tiny code for a simple website with just an image, some text and links
+Tiny code for a simple mobile-friendly website with just an image, some text and links